The Best Way To Spend 3 Days In Athens, Greece: What To Do, See, & Eat

 SHOP DOWN ERMOU STREET

 This is the place for shopping!
-Ermou street is a great place to shop around and people watch.
-You’ll find all the popular brands like Zara, Bershka, and more.
+Ermou Street is a great place to shop around and people-watch.
+You’ll find all the common brands like Zara, Bershka, and more.

 ATHENS FLEA MARKET

 Athens Flea Market, also known as Monastiraki Flea Market is a must during your 3 days in Greece.
 There are all sorts of unique things to find as souvenirs or gifts!
-From my understanding, it’s open every day of the week.
+Currently, it’s open every day of the week.
 However, if you’re planning on going soon I would double-check with the staff at your hotel or hostel.

-You can find some great things at good prices, I picked up a beautiful ring here for only 8 euros!
+You can find some great gifts and souvenirs at good prices, I picked up a beautiful ring here for only 8 euros.

 things to do in santorini